Azure/kaito/README.md

 conversational contexts.

 On the other hand, non-instruct, or raw models, are designed for further fine-tuning.
-Future developments in Kaito may include features that allow users to apply fine-tuned weights to these raw models, enhancing their functionality and application scope.
+Future developments in Kaito may include features that allow users to apply fine-tuned weights to these raw models.

 ## Trademarks
 This project may contain trademarks or logos for projects, products, or services.
 Authorized use of Microsoft